 It may be stating the obvious, but nonprofits are comprised of people – people with skills, expertise, and experience.
-Capacity building activities that improve an organization’s ability to achieve its mission are necessary activities that involve the staff of the organization in some way.
-Consequently, staff and board training to improve skills, evaluate gaps, implement needed policies and procedures, bolster efficiencies, and utilize new technologies, are all examples of capacity building activities.
+Capacity building activities that improve an organization’s ability to achieve its mission necessarily involve the staff of the organization.
+Consequently, staff and board training to improve skills, evaluate gaps, evaluate needed policies and procedures, plan for the future, improve collaborative practices, and utilize new technologies, are all examples of capacity building.

-First, a nonprofit must be operational and sustainable.
-In a 2009 report entitled, The Sustainability Formula: How Nonprofit Organizations Can Thrive in the Emerging Economy (TCC Group), the authors found that effective leadership is the strongest predictor of nonprofit sustainability, followed by fundraising/financial management, and program staffing and management.
-Other key indicators of sustainability included:
+The Sustainability Formula: How Nonprofit Organizations Can Thrive in the Emerging Economy (TCC Group), argues that effective leadership is the strongest predictor of nonprofit sustainability, followed by fundraising/financial management, and program staffing and management.

-Leadership is one of the most critical factors for a nonprofit’s capacity, yet strong leadership does not always result in a well-managed nonprofit.
-Read this article, Strongly Led, Under- Managed: How Can Visionary Nonprofits Make the Critical Transition to Stronger Management, by Daniel Stid and Jeffrey L. Bradach, Bridgespan (2008) to understand the tension between strong leadership and strong management.
+Strongly Led, Under- Managed: How Can Visionary Nonprofits Make the Critical Transition to Stronger Management, (Daniel Stid and Jeffrey L. Bradach, Bridgespan) explains the tension between strong leadership and strong management.

 An Analysis of Capacity Building in the Mid-Ohio Valley McDonough Center, Marietta College (2009), an in-depth analysis of the capacity building opportunities and challenges for nonprofits in a specific region.
 The report reviews what the barriers to capacity building are and offers recommendations for action including funding assistance and specific trainings to help build the capacity of the nonprofits.